 Best Natural: After Inked Tattoo Moisturizer and Aftercare Lotion

-After Inked is enriched with grape seed oil to create an extremely moisturizing effect for your new tats.
+After Inked is enriched with grape seed oil to provide an extremely moisturizing effect on your new tats.
 It’s a daily skin product that won’t stick to your clothes and that will naturally help your ink—both new and old—look healthier and better than ever.
 If you’re looking for a natural aftercare product, After Inked is non-petroleum based, paraben-free, fragrance-free, vegan, cruelty-free, and gluten-free, so you can be certain it fits your needs and still works wonders on your tattoos.

 Best Oil: Nutiva Virgin Coconut Oil

-If you want to be certain your lotion choice is completely all-natural, consider coconut oil.
+If you want to be certain your lotion choice is completely all-natural, consider reaching for pure coconut oil.
 Although it has a seemingly infinite number of uses, it’s also the perfect product for tattoo aftercare due to its reputation for treating wounds and other skin irritants.
 If you decide to go with coconut oil, make sure you use a clean utensil (or wear gloves) when applying to avoid exposing your ink to any potentially harmful bacteria.

 Best Stick: People Of Substance Art Preservation Stick

 This convenient tattoo healing stick is great for healing fresh tattoos and preserving your older ones.
 Packed with nutrient-rich grape seed, sweet almond, and argan oils, the ultra lightweight formula helps to soothe and heal the skin while enhancing your tattoo’s lines and color.
 Pop it in your bag to apply it on the go, just make sure you clean any healing tattoos first.

 Best Multitasker: Dr. Rogers RESTORE Healing Balm - Winter Stone